TheRealDrDre/PSYCH560Q/README.md

 The device is implemented as a Python object (`StroopTask`) that controls an ACT-R experimental window.
-The experimental window is ACT-R's predefined proxy for a screen, and comes with native support to translated GUI elements (text, images, buttons, and lines) into a predefined set of ACT-R chunks.
+The experimental window is ACT-R's predefined proxy for a screen, and comes with native support to translate GUI elements (text, images, buttons, and lines) into a predefined set of ACT-R chunks.

-If ACT-R's Environment has been started, the window will be physically visible, with the stimuli appearing in order.
+If ACT-R's Environment has been started, the window can be set to "visible", with the stimuli appearing in order.
 If ACT-R is running without the Environment, the window will be hidden from the user (but still visible for the model).

-## Model
+## Models

-The model is a "response monkey", a basic model that simply clicks at random when it sees a stimulus.
+This repository contains four different models.
+The first model is a simple test model designed to test and debug the interaction with the experimenta window.
+The model is called `response-monkey.lisp`, and it simply clicks at random when it sees a stimulus.
 The model continuously performs the following actions:

 1. If the model is not looking at anything, it looks for a object on the screen.